l0wigh/Soluna/README.md

 ## Build and run

+You need to install ocaml and dune.
+Look at the [official website](https://ocaml.org/install) to know how to install all this.

+You can then do :
 - build: `dune build`
 - run: `dune exec soluna`

-Binary file will be present in the `_build` directory
+Binary file will be present in the `_build` directory.

 ## Other informations